easydiffusion/sdkit/README.md

 - Spreads misinformation.
 - Target vulnerable groups.

 For the full list of restrictions please read [the License](https://github.com/easydiffusion/sdkit/blob/main/LICENSE).
-You agree to these terms by using this software.
+By using this software you agree to the terms.